-Set project tasks include presentations, essays, and listening and reading assessments.
-These are assessed by your tutors who provide you with detailed feedback on how to improve the quality of your work.

 Effective independent study is vital for success at British universities and working well in groups is also a key skill.
 We support you to develop these with structured weekly independent and group study tasks.

 You will have an individual tutorial with your tutor every week.
-This gives you one-to-one support; allows you to discuss feedback on your work; discuss your progress, and receive guidance for guided study
+This gives you one-to-one support; allows you to discuss feedback on your work, discuss your progress, and plan aims to work on.

 Set project tasks include presentations, essays, and listening and reading assessments.
 These are assessed by your tutors who provide you with detailed feedback on how to improve the quality of your work.